fxg42/groovyschema/README.md

 Similar to the `properties` attribute, `patternProperties` specifies regular expressions instead of exact strings for property names.
-Values for properties that match more than a single regular expression must conform to all matching schemas.
+Values for properties that match more than one regular expression must conform to all matching schemas.

 ```groovy